jose-elias-alvarez/buftabline.nvim/README.md

 Maps `<Leader>c0-9` to the corresponding `kill_buffer` command.

+### show_no_name_buffers

+Does precisely what you'd imagine.

 ### next_indicator

-Defines the indicator shown when the rightmost tab is truncated or when there are more tabs to show.
-Set to `>` by default to match the left side of the tabline, which Vim will automatically truncate.
+Defines the indicator shown when the bufferline truncates the rightmost tab or when there are more tabs to show.
+Set to `>` by default to match the left side of the tabline, which Neovim will automatically truncate.

 ### custom_command